From Conflict to Coexistence: Rewriting the Game Between Humans and AGI

 Reality will likely be messier.
 The first truly advanced AGI won’t face some monolithic “humanity,” but specific labs, corporations, nation-states, or international institutions—each with distinct incentives and constraints.
 The strategic options won’t be limited to all-out attack or complete passivity.
 And the game won’t unfold on an empty board, but within complex webs of economic, technological, and institutional interdependence.

 By systematically exploring more nuanced scenarios—multiple players, expanded strategic options, varying degrees of integration—we might discover avenues toward stable cooperation that the simplified model obscures.
 We might find that certain initial conditions make mutual benefit not just possible but rational for both humans and even misaligned AGIs.
-We might find that certain arrangements increase the likelihood that AGIs emerge into a civilizational ecosystem that facilitates positive-sum games and generates a much larger world pie to share with humans.
+And we might find that certain arrangements increase the likelihood that AGIs emerge into a civilizational ecosystem that facilitates positive-sum games and generates a much larger world pie to share with humans.

 §